ExcellentDarkTea/LLM-Causal-Discovery/README.md

-﻿# LLM-Causal-Discovery
 # 🔍 LLM-based Causal Discovery Toolkit

-This project explores the use of Large Language Models (LLMs) for causal discovery on well-established medical benchmark datasets.
-By leveraging prompt-based techniques, the notebook investigates whether LLMs can infer causal relationships between variables in classic Bayesian networks like Cancer, Asia and Medical Diagnostics.
+This project investigates the potential of Large Language Models (LLMs) for causal discovery using prompt-based querying.
+Specifically, it explores whether LLMs can accurately infer causal graphs (Bayesian networks) over benchmark datasets when asked about causal relationships in natural language.

+The script provided is in relation to the following paper: (arXive link for future)

 ---
-## 📌 Project Goals

-This work is part of an exploration into **LLMs as tools for expert elicitation**—particularly for building causal models in domains like healthcare, where manual modeling is time-consuming and costly.

-## 💡 Project Summary
+# 💡 Project Summary

 **Business/Research Context:**
 Understanding causal relationships is critical in domains like healthcare for decision support systems.
 Traditional statistical methods often fall short in capturing nuanced, real-world causal links.
-This project combines recent advances in Large Language Models (LLMs), such as GPT, with causal graph modeling to perform discovery, validation, and sensitivity analysis of causal structures from data.
+This project combines recent advances in LLMs, such as GPT, with causal graph modeling to perform discovery, validation, and sensitivity analysis of causal structures from data.

-This project aims to address two central questions:

-1. How can LLMs contribute to causal discovery without becoming a bottleneck for reliability?
-That is, how can we evaluate and trust their outputs beyond simple accuracy metrics or downstream task performance?

-2. Which prompt designs and linguistic choices improve the LLM’s ability to detect or validate causal relationships?
-In particular, how does verb framing, question format, or entity context affect the model's confidence and consistency?
+## 📌 Research Goals

+* Evaluate whether LLMs can serve as **domain experts** for **expert elicitation** in causal discovery.
+* Analyze **linguistic biases** in LLM behavior during causal reasoning tasks.
+* Provide a reproducible framework for combining NLP and causal inference.
 ---

-## 📂 Project Structure
+# 📂 Project Structure

-* **`LLM-for-Causal-Discovery.ipynb`**: Main notebook where LLMs are queried using crafted prompts to discover causal relations among variables in classic Bayesian networks.
+* **`LLM-for-Causal-Discovery.ipynb`**: Core notebook where causal relationships are queried via LLM prompts and adjacency matrices are constructed.
-* **`Validate-adj-matrix.ipynb`**: Evaluation module that compares the inferred causal adjacency matrix with the ground truth, using several structural metrics.
+* **`Validate-adj-matrix.ipynb`**: Contains utility functions for comparing predicted and ground-truth adjacency matrices using standard evaluation metrics.
+* **`Verb-Sensitivity-Analysis.ipynb`**: Analyzes how different causal verbs influence LLM outputs, using statistical testing to assess sensitivity and robustness.

 ```
 LLM-Causal-Discovery/